-The Johns Hopkins team was named one of the “Sweet Sixteen” winners at the 2011 iGEM World Championship Jamboree.
-Read more about this project at http://2011.igem.org/Team:Johns_Hopkins.
+Figure 2.
+The 2011 Johns Hopkins iGEM Team.
+The team was named one of the “Sweet Sixteen” winners at the World Championship Jamboree.
+Read more about their project here.

 With the codon-optimized RiAFP gene supplied by IDT, the Yale team developed a large-scale stable expression system for the protein alone and with a GFP tag.
 They purified the protein and used it in functional studies to document its ice-binding and cyroprotective qualities.
 The students also began directed evolution experiments to generate mutants with enhanced cyroprotective properties using multiplex automated genome engineering (IMAGE).
 In addition, they crystallized the protein for x-ray crystallography to determine how the protein’s structure relates to its function.

-The Yale team was named one of the “Sweet Sixteen” winners at the 2011 iGEM World Championship Jamboree and their antifreeze work won “Best Food or Energy Project” and “Best New BioBrick Part”.
-Read more about this project at http://2011.igem.org/Team:Yale.
+Figure 3.
+The 2011 Yale iGEM Team.
+The team was named one of the “Sweet Sixteen” winners at the World Championship Jamboree.
+Their antifreeze work also won “Best Food or Energy Project” and “Best New BioBrick Part”.
+Read more about their project here.

 Using the conversion of L-tryptophan to the green pigment prodeoxyviolacein as a test case, the students expressed the 3 synthetic enzymes needed for this pathway.
 IDT provided oligonucleotides as part of this process.
 The group took advantage of the strong biotin-avidin binding interaction by adding aviTag peptides to the enzymes.
 The AviTags instruct E. Coli to add biotin to the enzymes.
 By coating microfluidic devices with Neutravidin and passing the AviTagged enzymes through them, the students were able to coat each microfluidic chip with a specific enzyme.
 “The biotinylated enzymes bind to the Neutravidin in the devices with a ligand interaction capable of withstanding the continuous flow rates of solutions against the surface,” noted Maneesh Gupta, a physics student on the team.
 These devices were assembled sequentially to create the desired biochemical pathway.

-The team won “Best Manufacturing Project” at the iGEM World Championship Jamboree last November and hopes to publish a peer-reviewed article describing the method.
-Read more about this project at http://2011.igem.org/Team:Cornell.
+Figure 4.
+The 2011 Cornell iGEM Team sporting their IDT jackets.
+The team won “Best Manufacturing Project” at the World Championship Jamboree last November and hopes to publish a peer-reviewed article describing the method.
+Read more about their project here.